-Full-Time - Because decisions are made on a rolling basis, it is in your best interest to take the LSAT on or before the December administration.
+Because decisions are made on a rolling basis, it is in your best interest to take the LSAT on or before the December administration.
 February test scores may be submitted, however, you may not receive a decision until later in the application cycle.
 Scores from tests taken more than four years before the application cycle will not be considered for admission.

-4. Candidate Assembly Service (CAS): All applicants are required to subscribe to the Law School Admission Council CAS.
+3. Candidate Assembly Service (CAS): All applicants are required to subscribe to the Law School Admission Council CAS.
 Official transcripts from each college or university attended must be sent directly to CAS.
 Applicants must have completed a bachelor's degree from an accredited college or university before matriculating at the Law School.
 Please note that it is important to sign up for CAS at least six weeks before the Law School application deadline.

 Registration information for the LSAT and CAS can be found on the LSAC website.
 You may contact LSAC directly by calling 215.968.1001.

-8. Resume: Applicants should submit a current resume with their application.
+6. Resume: Applicants must submit a current resume or CV.

 Character and Fitness Information

 - JD applications should be received by March 1 for priority consideration.